getsitecontrol/wordpress-plugin/readme.txt

 View response summary by form or by field.
 See how people respond to your questions based on their location or device and view context info about each respondent.

 **Multiple popup positions**
-Based on your goals, you can pick any of these webpage positions for your popup: аloating and sticky bars, various slide-ins, floating buttons, modal popups, fullscreens.
+Based on your goals, you can pick any of these webpage positions for your popup: floating and sticky bars, various slide-ins, floating buttons, modal popups, fullscreens.

 **Picture & GIF search**
-Make your widgets pop!
+Make your WordPress popups stand out!
 Access thousands of high-quality images from Unsplash and search for relevant GIFs right from the Getsitecontrol dashboard.

 **That’s not all!**
 Break your popup into multiple steps, add success pages, split test up to 5 popups simultaneously, use API to display popups based on site logic, invite your teammates to craft better copy and design.